 - Preheat oven to 350°F / 180°C (or 160°C fan assisted).

-- Turn the mixer up to high speed and start adding the sugar, one tablespoon at a time, letting it whip for about 15 seconds in between each addition.
-Do this until all the sugar is incorporated and the meringue is making stiff peaks.
-Feel a bit of the meringue between your fingers, it should be smooth - if it is gritty continue to whip for another couple of minutes.1 ½ cups Superfine Sugar
+- Gradually turn the mixer up to medium-high speed and start adding the sugar, one tablespoon at a time, letting it whip for about 15 seconds in between each addition.
+Do this until all the sugar is incorporated and the meringue forms medium-soft peaks.
+Feel a bit of the meringue between your fingers, it should be smooth - if it is gritty, continue to whip for another couple of minutes.1 ½ cups (300 g) Superfine Sugar

 - Add ¾ cup (180g) of the prepared strawberry puree from earlier into the meringue along with the vanilla extract.
 Save the rest of the puree to spoon over the finished dessert later.
 Turn the mixer on low speed and gently whisk it in.
 If you want to add a pop of pink food color to your cake, add it in now.
 Once the strawberry puree is totally mixed in, turn the mixer back on high speed for 1 minute.1 teaspoon Vanilla Extract, 2 drops Pink Gel Food Color

-- Mix the salt in with the cake flour, then sift ⅓ of the mixture into the strawberry meringue.
-Use a regular whisk to gently fold the flour into the meringue until it is almost completely incorporated.
-Repeat with half of the remaining flour, then again with the last of the flour and fold it in completely.
+- Mix the salt in with the cake flour and sift it twice.
+Then sift ⅓ of the mixture into the strawberry meringue.
+Gently fold the flour into the meringue until it is almost completely incorporated.
+Repeat with half of the remaining flour, then again with the last of the flour and fold it in completely.¼ teaspoon (¼ tsp) Salt, 1 ¼ cups (140 g) Cake Flour

-- Gently spoon the cake batter into an ungreased tube pan.* Smooth it out and then bake for 34-40 minutes.
+- Spoon the cake batter into an ungreased tube pan.* Smooth it out and then bake for 35-40 minutes.
 A skewer inserted into the middle of the cake should come out clean and the top should be golden brown and springy to the touch.

 - Remove from the oven and immediately turn the pan upside down.
 If your angel food cake pan has little feet on the bottom, rest it on those.
 If it doesn't, place the pan upside down over a wire cooling rack.
 Let it cool completely.

-- Serve with chantilly cream, fresh berries, and the leftover strawberry puree.
+- Serve with chantilly cream, fresh berries, and the leftover strawberry puree.2 cups Fresh Strawberries, 1 batch Chantilly Cream

 Notes